 Since 2007, the idyllic town of Eckernförde on the Baltic coast hosts the International Wildlife Film Festival GREEN SCREEN each year in September.
 Meanwhile, it has grown to become the largest wildlife film festival in Europe.

-GREEN SCREEN has established itself as an international meeting place for natural history filmmakers and offers a unique symbiosis to both professionals and public viewers: In a familiar and casual atmosphere, moviegoers can ask questions, give feedback and make suggestions to attending filmmakers.
-On the other hand, the filmmakers receive more than just audience ratings: here, they are able to experience the viewer's reactions to their productions first hand.
+GREEN SCREEN has established itself as an international meeting place for natural history filmmakers and offers a unique symbiosis to both professionals and public viewers: In a familiar and casual atmosphere, moviegoers can ask questions and give feedback to attending filmmakers who receive more than just audience ratings: here, they are able to experience the viewer's reactions to their productions first hand as well as meet and do business with numerous international filmmakers, producers and many broadcasting commissioners.

-The five day festival programme includes numerous premieres at different venues as well as official opening festivities and a glamorous awards ceremony.
-Hundreds of productions are submitted each year and must convince both the pre-jury and the prize- jury in order to be nominated for one of the 16 awards categories and to win one of the coveted trophies made of Baltic sand from Eckernförde.
+Hundreds of productions are submitted each year and must convince both the pre-jury and the prize- jury in order to win one of the 16 awards and take home the coveted trophies made of Baltic sand from Eckernförde.

-From the beginning, GREEN SCREEN is highly committed to supporting youth education.
-In 2017 alone, about 3 000 students watched various wildlife films and then took the opportunity to discuss with the filmmakers.
+From the beginning, GREEN SCREEN is also highly committed to supporting youth education.
+In 2018alone, 3 300 students watched various wildlife films and enjoyed the opportunity to discuss with the filmmakers.

 The nomination jury has chosen the three best entries in 13 award categories.